Yashrane27/AttendanceManagementSystem/README.md

-# AttendanceManagementSystem
-An Attendance Management System in Java is a software application designed to automate the process of tracking and managing the attendance of individuals in an organization, such as employees or students.
-The system helps streamline the attendance tracking process, reduce manual errors, and improve overall efficiency.
+# Attendance Management System Project

+This is Java-Based desktop application that was built over the course of a semester in a Database Management Systems course 2013-14 at NIT-Surat.

+The team were
+1. Umang Shukla
+2. Pranay Sharma
+3. Krishnan Iyer

+## Introduction

+Attendance Management System is a software developed for daily student attendance in an educational institute.
+Besides taking attendance, it can also be used for
+* querying about a particular student
+* generation of defaulter's list (<75% attendance)